Kafoor-A/Kafoor-A/README.md

 ---

-_✨ Always exploring how technology can improve fitness, energy, and sustainability._
+_✨ Always exploring how technology can improve automation and sustainability._